Coos-Curry Electric Cooperative strives to keep rates as low as possible while maintaining the service and reliability you have come to expect.

 What is the Base Charge?

-In order to recieve electrical service the property owner is responsible for maintaining their electrical service in safe operating condition.
-This helpful infographic show the equipment commonly owned by the homeowner and the electric utility.
+In order to receive electrical service, the property owner is responsible for maintaining their electrical service in safe operating condition.
+This helpful infographic shows the equipment commonly owned by the homeowner and the electric utility.

 If your electric service is not in compliance with the National Electric Code, safety standards and local building codes CCEC may be required to deny service until the violation is brought in to compliance.

-As a condition of service you must provide reasonable access to CCEC equipment such as your meter.
+As a condition of service, you must provide reasonable access, free of vegetation and other obstructions, to CCEC equipment such as your meter.
 If your meter or other CCEC equipment is damaged please notify us immediately.